 - Responsible for financial accounts, applications, requests for purchases, budget management, approvals, schedule, conduct, productivity and review.

-- Advises the College on design, budget and management of non-Capital funded projects, initiatives as well and NYS Governmental programs.
+- Advises the campus on design, budget and management of non-Capital funded projects, initiatives as well and NYS Governmental programs.

 - Maintains an archive of building plans and campus maps.